-Ingress rules — These specify how incoming network traffic should be routed to services and pods.
+Ingress rules — These specify how incoming traffic should be routed to services and pods.

-Network policies — This defines the network access rules between pods inside the cluster.
+Network policies — This defines the access rules between pods inside the cluster.

 ConfigMaps and Secrets — Used to separate configuration information from application definition.

 Controllers — These implement different policies for automatic pod management.
 There are three main types:

 - Deployment — Responsible for maintaining a set of running pods of the same type.

 - DaemonSet — Runs a specific type of pod on each node based on a condition.

 - StatefulSet — Used when several pods of the same type are needed to run in parallel, but each of the pods is required to have a specific identity.

 Agents on each node enable Kubernetes to run and control a set of nodes on virtual or physical machines simultaneously.
 These agents communicate with the master via the same API the user used to send the Kubernetes blueprint to the master.
 Aware of all node characteristics (e.g. available RAM, CPU, etc.), the agents report them to the master which, based on this information, can decide which containers to run on the nodes.